marlon-caisip/PetStorePOS/README.md

 ## PetStorePOS

 This project is a Point of Sales System Project for Pet Products and Items.
 It includes analyzation, inventory management, and sales history information.
+I used Angular

 ## Project Reference